nicomoro/checkpoint4/README.md

 ## Description

 This is an exercice in order to validate a checkpoint.
+The project must be a landing page about circus theme!

 ![Project cover](img/exercice-img.png)